davidkane9/creditr/TO-DO.md

 * Add all the test cases specified at the bottom of test.rates.R

-* create call.ISDA to centralize the calling of ISDA C code from res.risk.01, spread.DV01 and CS10.
-Something like:

-call.ISDA(x, name, ...)

-where x is a data frame that looks like the result after add.dates() and add.conventions. name is a character like "CS10".
-Indeed, should be the same character string as the calling function.
-And the ... includes whatever other arguments you need to pass in.

 * Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
 We don't need to keep this stuff around, I think.
 Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().